 Although prior court rulings in China have only limited precedential value, the ruling of the High People's Court of Beijing in the Yahoo!
 China case seems to suggest that the courts in future cases may place the burden on Internet search providers to remove not only links that have been specifically mentioned in notices of infringement from right holders, but also links they "should have known" to contain infringing content.
+This interpretation was also adopted in the guidance on Internet related copyright infringement litigations issued by the High People's Court of Beijing in May 2010.
 Such an interpretation of the applicable law could subject Internet search providers like us to significant administrative burdens and litigation risks.

 We conduct our business operations outside the United States.
 However, we may be subject to U.S. copyright laws, including the legal standards for determining indirect liability for copyright infringement, by virtue of our listing on the NASDAQ, the ownership of our ADSs or ordinary shares by U.S. residents, the extraterritorial application of U.S. law by U.S. courts or otherwise.
 In June 2009, a plaintiff filed a copyright infringement lawsuit against us in the U.S. District Court for the Southern District of New York.
 In December 2009, the court granted our motion to dismiss the complaint on the grounds of insufficient service of process and lack of personal jurisdiction.
-The plaintiff did not appeal the court's ruling.
-Despite the above ruling in our favor, we cannot assure you that other companies will not sue us in the U.S. or elsewhere in the future.
+The plaintiff did not appeal the trial court's ruling.
+Despite the above ruling in our favor, we cannot assure you that we will not be subject to lawsuits or other proceedings in the U.S. or elsewhere in the future.

 Intellectual property litigation is expensive and time-consuming and could divert resources and management attention from the operations of our business.
 We are currently named as a defendant in a number of copyright infringement suits in connection with our MP3 and other search services.
-See "Item 8A.
+See "Item 8.A.
 Financial Information - Consolidated Statements and Other Financial Information - Legal Proceedings."
 If there is a successful claim of infringement, we may be required to discontinue the infringing activities, pay substantial fines and damages and/or enter into royalty or license agreements that may not be available on commercially acceptable terms, if at all.
 Our failure to obtain a license of the rights on a timely basis could harm our business.
-Any intellectual property litigation and/or any negative publicity by third parties alleging our intellectual property infringement could have a material adverse effect on our business, reputation, financial condition or results of operations.
-To address the risks relating to intellectual property infringement, we may have to substantially modify, limit or terminate services.
-Any of such changes could materially affect user experience and in turn have a material adverse impact on our business.
+Any intellectual property litigation and/or any negative publicity by third parties alleging our intellectual property infringement, we may have to substantially modify, limit or terminate some of our search services.
+Any such change could materially affect user experience and in turn have a material adverse impact on our business.